 Time with animals

-I went through a period of debilitating and stress and anxiety not that long ago.
-Came out of nowhere, knocked me flat.
+I went through a period of debilitating stress and anxiety not that long ago.
+It came out of nowhere, and Knocked Me FLAT.
 It was terrifying and awful and I wouldn’t wish it on my worst enemy. (‘Cept that one guy… wait nevermind, this is a positive post, dammit.)

 Got anything to add?

 Please take care of yourself.
 You're worth it!
 And if you need someone to talk to, I'm here.